Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 Gotrax XR vs XR Ultra Review: Overview

 We just concluded our full test of the latest electric scooters from Gotrax, the XR, and the XR Ultra.
-These are both two very capable scooters that fit perfectly for urban day-to-day users.
+These two very capable scooters fit perfectly for urban day-to-day users.

 While the XR ultra focuses on power with a stronger motor(300w) and a better larger battery(LG 7.0Ah), the standard XR is more focused on delivering a more short distance oriented scooter at a lower cost.